 Is there really a big difference when it comes to tone, durability, and reliability?

 My Short Answer…

-Affordable pedals are mass produced keeping the cost low but can lack in reliability and build quality depending on the manufacturer.
+Affordable pedals are mass-produced keeping the cost low but can lack reliability and build quality depending on the manufacturer.
 Expensive pedals are designed to offer the best sound available and can include more tonal variety at the expense of extra cost.

 How to View Guitar Pedals

 If my short answer will not do it for you.
 Another way to answer this question is to view guitar pedals as ‘tools’.

 The reason tools exist is to get a job done!
 Cheap tools can certainly do a job perfectly fine depending on their use and application.

 An expensive frying pan, for example, may last longer, disperse the heat slightly better, and be manufactured from better materials.